SCBA concerned over PM’s tweet

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Abid Saqi, Vice-Chairman, Pakistan Bar Council and Syed Qalb-i-Hassan, President, Supreme Court Bar Association, have expressed their concern and dismay over the content of tweet of the prime minister that went viral on social media.
+ISLAMABAD: Abid Saqi, Vice-Chairman, Pakistan Bar Council and Syed Qalb-i-Hassan, President, Supreme Court Bar Association, have expressed their concern and dismay over the content of tweet of the prime minister that went viral on social media, targeting thereby.

-In a press release issued here on Wednesday, they said that the prime minister, being executive head of the country, is supposed to and so expected of playing the role of a wise statesman, striking balance among different religious sects and communities rather than causing discrimination against a particular community/sect.
+In a press release issued here on Wednesday, they said that the prime minister, being executive head of the country, is supposed to and so expected of playing the role of a wise statesman, striking balance among different religious sects and communities.